 Preventing clothes from shrinking during drying

 So your clothes have made it through being washed without shrinking, now onto drying.
 Avoid using the dryer as it adds unnecessary heat and agitation to delicate fabrics.
 Your clothes will be just as fresh and clean if you hang or air dry them properly.
-The best way to dry your clothes indoors is by using a good drying rack like these reviewed here.

 If you need to use the dryer, dry your clothes on the lowest heat and tumble setting.
 The tumble setting on most dryers uses very low heat or no heat to dry the clothing.
 Ensure that the dryer’s lint trap is clean for maximum air flow and efficiency.